9 really good alternatives to plastic

 In the history of plastic, only 9% of the stuff has ever been recycled.
 Plastic is a curse on our planet.
 So let's clean our mouths out... with a bamboo toothbrush.
 It does unfortunately contain plastic in the bristles.
 But short of using pig-hair bristles, we couldn't find any other alternatives.
 You can go further by getting your toothpaste in a jar instead of a plastic tube.
 And if you're feeling creative, there are homemade toothpaste recipes online.

 That's right, they're plastic imposters.
-They want to damage your ears as well as wash up on our beaches and poison our sea life.
+They want to damage your ears as well as wash up on our beaches and harm our sea life.
 They say you shouldn't stick these things in your ears.
 We say that you shouldn't stick them in your bathroom cabinet in the first place.
 If you still want to tickle your brain via your ear canal – or apply some makeup – fear not...
-You can buy organic cotton buds / Q-tips with 100% bio-degradable card sticks.
+You can buy organic cotton buds / Q-tips with 100% bio-degradable card sticks - including from supermarkets.

 8. Be(e) clingy in a good way